lt502676921/recursive-descent-parser/README.md

 #### Parser module (Syntactic analysis)

 - Accept a string and return an AST (Abstract Syntax Tree).
-- Support only numbers.
-- Support only a single number.
+- Support only numbers (only a single number).